 06 of 10

 Everyone knows the old-fashioned fringed flowers of Dianthus, also known as "Pinks".
-The belong to a huge genus and new varieties and colors are introduced every year.
+They belong to a huge genus and new varieties and colors are introduced every year.
 Although Dianthus often have pink-colored flowers, the name "Pinks" is actually descriptive of the fringed or pinked edges of the flowers.
 Along with pink, there are also Dianthus that flower in shades of whites, reds, peach, and variations thereof.
 Although often thought of as a spring bloomer, don't think of...
 Dianthus as delicate.
 Dianthus is so tough, it is hard to kill.

 07 of 10